-The below video is an example of how a resin is used as a free hand template to create a great sign.
-It doesn’t go into the details of making the resin however does a great job of showing you how the shape of sign is created with resin.
+The below video is an example of how a resin is used as a freehand template to create a great sign.
+It doesn’t go into the details of making the resin, however, does a great job of showing you how the shape of the sign is created with resin.

 Wood Sign Templates – Tools

-As mentioned above the advantage of using templates and patterns for wood signs is to have a shape which you can use more than once.
-If you are consistently working new signs for family, friends or customers you will need to give a little extra time to create the templates or patterns for the signs which sell the most.
+As mentioned above the advantage of using templates and patterns for wood signs is to have a shape that you can use more than once.
+If you are consistently working on new signs for family, friends, or customers you will need to give a little extra time to create the templates or patterns for the signs which sell the most.

 Although the extra time seems costly at the moment it will benefit you in the long run.

 The tools needed will be broken down into categories for easy understanding.
 I am a logical thinker so it makes it easier for me as well.